popeadam/Kometa/docs/config/libraries.md

     <div id="reset-overlays" />Used to reset the base image used for overlays from this library only.

     Kometa will fetch a new "base" image from the desired source, and will use that as the new Original Poster upon which to apply overlays as part of the run.

     The result of setting `reset_overlays` is that your Plex library will have Overlays applied based upon the new images taken from the source specified.

     ???+ warning "Proceed with Caution"

         This will reset all posters to the desired source on each run and will reapply all overlays on each run, which will result in [image bloat](../kometa/scripts/imagemaid.md).

         Additionally, any image obtained from this setting will take priority over any image you set using an Asset Directory.
 If you use Asset Directories, you shouldn't really be using this setting as the Asset Directory should be the single source of truth for what the "base" image is.

     <hr style="margin: 0px;">

     **Attribute:** `reset_overlays`

-    **Accepted Values:** `plex` or `tmdb`
+    **Accepted Values:** `plex` or `tmdb`.

     **Default Value:** `None`